 Change orders are used in a construction project to specify any changes in the proposed work covered by the scope of the contract or any additional work or alterations to the planned work that vary from the scope of the contract.
-There are two types of change orders:
+There are different types of change orders:

 - Commitment change order – Commitment change orders represent changes in the agreed cost and/or the timeline for the work covered by the scope of the contract.
 Contractors use commitment change orders if their deliverables would cost more than the committed cost or could extend the proposed timeline.
 Useful for budget amendments and schedule revisions.